Adisutjipto Airport: Car and taxi

 The airport is located on Yogya to Solo road km.
 9, which is a part of Indonesian National Route 17, and connects Adisucipto Airport to Yogyakarta city centre, as well as Solo.
 There is extensive car and motorcycle parking space available.
 Car rental and taxis are available.

 Rail

 Adisucipto Airport is connected with Maguwo Station, which is connected to the airport via a tunnel.
-As of 2021, the station is served by KRL Commuterline Yogyakarta–Solo commuter rail, serving the to corridor.
+As of 2021, the station is served by KAI Commuter Yogyakarta Line commuter rail, serving the to corridor.